Here are the most coveted natural and clean foundations of 2023, expertly curated by Kristin Adams, a natural cosmetic industry expert.

 “Green” Turns Into “Clean”

 Many natural formulas require a preservative system to ensure product safety and stability.
 However, few (if any) natural preservative systems can measure up to the same indestructible multi-year shelf-lives required by the big retailers.
+Every year we hear of another natural cosmetic brand with a product that wasn’t properly preserved in the hands of thousands of women.
+2023’s first national natural preservative scandal involved a mold issue in Kosas Revealer Concealer.

 Natural ingredients also come from the earth.
-In the case of pigments oared from the ground like Iron oxide, this means never-ending batch to batch color-matching challenges and possible heavy metal contamination to contend with.
+In the case of pigments oared from the ground like Iron oxide, this means never-ending batch-to-batch color-matching challenges and possible heavy metal contamination to contend with.

 All of the challenges of working with natural cosmetic ingredients are avoided when you opt instead for what some in the cosmetic industry have coined “clean synthetic” ingredient alternatives.